kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 that make sense for us personally, but I'm not sure any of us really knows where it goes.

-But recognizing this pattern doesn't mean we're stuck with it.
+Recognizing this pattern doesn't mean we're stuck with it.
 If we're going to keep adopting AI tools anyway, we might as well do it intentionally rather than just drifting into whatever happens next.